 You have one year from the date your visa was granted to enter Australia.
 If you do not enter Australia during that year, your visa expires and you can not apply for a new one.

 Great news, yes you can!
 In 2018, Australia raised the age limit for the working holiday visa from 30 to 35.
 This increased age limit only applies to citizens of Canada, French and Ireland.
 It’s not too late to take that trip you always dreamed of in Australia!

-There are a variety of methods to finding a job in Australia.
+There are a variety of methods for finding a job in Australia.
 These include local job boards, Facebook groups or simply getting out and asking around to see who’s hiring.